 - 1-3/4 teaspoons active dry yeast

-- 3/4 cup Vegetable Wild Rice or cooked wild rice
+- 3/4 cup Vegetable Wild Rice (recipe also in Recipe Finder) or cooked wild rice

 - In bread machine pan, place the first seven ingredients in order suggested by manufacturer.
 Select basic bread setting.
 Choose crust color and loaf size if available.
 Bake according to bread machine directions (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).